bogdanvuk/pygears/docs/manual/gears/cart.rst

 .. py:function:: cart_sync_with(sync_in, din) -> din

    Performs the same operation as the :func:`~.cart` gear regarding the data replication, however it does not combine the data at the output, but outputs only the interface whose data has been replicated.
-Usefull if we don't need the data combination, just the replication.
+Useful if we don't need the data combination, just the replication.

    .. pg-example:: examples/cart_sync_with
       :lines: 4-8